 The economic downturn of recent years has been an eye-opener for nearly all Americans.
-Poverty levels are at an all-time high, and a growing number of people belong to the “new poor,” meaning that they were previously middle class.
+Poverty levels are near an all-time high, and a growing number of people belong to the “new poor,” meaning that they were previously middle class.
 Everyone, it seems, is trying to stretch a dollar.
 This is especially true when it comes to food, since there is such a wide range of options (and prices) available.

 Regardless of their economic situation, many people with diabetes hold the misperception that healthy foods are unaffordable.
 In reality, foods that are packed with nutrition can be both affordable and simple to prepare.
 Eating well is the cornerstone of diabetes treatment, although specific dietary recommendations vary somewhat based on the individual.
 A registered dietitian can help you develop a meal plan that fits your medical needs, food preferences, lifestyle, and budget.

 Eating well on a budget may require a number of behavioral changes.
 You may be in the habit of buying convenience foods at the grocery store, getting fast-food meals from the drive-through, or eating out frequently.
 All three of these options can be expensive, unhealthy, or both.
 The first step in developing a budget-minded approach toward food is to consider whether you are spending more than you should on convenience foods and other nonessential expenses.
 Where does the cash in your wallet go?
 How much do you spend on cups of coffee or bottled water?
 Developing and following a food budget can make you both richer and healthier.
 This is true regardless of your income level; following a budget simply means managing your finances rather than letting your finances manage you.